ST10157844/SafeZone-SA/README.md

 Problem Statement
 Community members may experience barriers when reporting incidents through traditional reporting channels.

-SafeZone SA provides a centralised digital platform where users can submit incidents, track their reports and allow authorised personnel to manage reported incidents.
+SafeZone SA provides a centralized digital platform where users can submit incidents, track their reports and allow authorized personnel to manage reported incidents.

 Main Features